jeev1992/LearnAI/Theory/Agentic 2.0/Week 1/Teaching_Notes_Agentic_AI_Foundations.md

 You're experiencing utility-based agents in action.

-**Questions?**

-Before we transition to LLMs, does anyone have questions about utility-based agents?
-This is a good checkpoint."

-*[Take 2-3 questions]*

 ---

-## SLIDE 54: Instructor Slide - Interactive Discussion
+## SLIDE 41: Question - Interactive Discussion

 "Alright, here's a question I want YOU to think about: